Mark G. Swenson: Biography

 Swenson was born in Minneapolis, Minnesota on November 29, 1949.
 He attended Minnehaha Academy, where he graduated in 1967.
 He won an Evans Scholarship from Western Golf Association, which paid his way through college.

 Swenson attended the University of Minnesota where he earned both a Bachelor of Environmental Design degree and a Masters of Architecture degree.
 Upon graduation he taught at the School of Architecture at the University of Minnesota for nine years while maintaining a full-time architectural position at a local firm, Ellerbe Architects.

 He later moved to BRW Architects (ESG, Elness Swenson Graham Architects Inc., since 1997), where he served as its president from 1990 to 2016).
 In 1984, Swenson and David Graham completed their first project, a 270-room Radisson convention center hotel in Lansing, Michigan.

 ESG became one of the largest architectural studios in Minnesota and specializes in hotel design.
 By 2017, it has designed more than 70 hotels.
 The firm re-designed several buildings listed on the National Register of Historic Places in Minneapolis: the W Hotel / Foshay Tower (2008), Westin Hotel / Farmers and Mechanics Savings Bank (2007), Midtown Exchange (2006) and Milwaukee Road Depot.
 These projects earned him Career Achievement Award from the Preservation Alliance of Minnesota.

-Swenson held several positions at the American Institute of Architects, serving as a member of the AIA Minnesota Board of Directors from 2001-2007 and AIA North Central States Regional Director from 2011-2013.
+Swenson held several positions at the American Institute of Architects, serving as a member of the AIA Minnesota Board of Directors from 2001 to 2007 and AIA North Central States Regional Director from 2011 to 2013.
+In 2008, Swenson was elected a Fellow of the American Institute of Architects (FAIA.)
+Only 3% of AIA members have received this distinction.